 Can I Collect Death Benefits Through Workers’ Comp?

-If you lost a family member in a work-related accident, you may be eligible for death benefits under the South Carolina Code of Laws, Title 42, Chapter 1, §42-1-110.
+If you lost a family member in a work-related accident, you may be eligible for death benefits under the South Carolina Code § 42-1-110.
 However, these benefits are typically only available to the decedent’s surviving spouse and children.
 Surviving spouses can generally collect workers’ comp until they remarry or reach the maximum number of weeks allowable, while children can continue receiving workers’ comp until they reach the age of 18.

 Do I Qualify for Workers’ Comp as an Independent Contractor?

-You can hire a work injury attorney on contingency when you choose Shelly Leeke Law Firm.
-We almost exclusively work for our clients on a contingency basis, which allows them to move forward with their claims without having to put a retainer down or cover expensive hourly attorney’s fees.
+You can hire a Charleston work injury attorney on contingency when you choose Shelly Leeke Law Firm.
+We almost exclusively work for our clients on a contingency basis, which allows them to move forward with their claims without having to put a retainer down or cover expensive hourly attorney’s fees per South Carolina Judicial Branch Rule 1.5: Fees.
 With Shelly Leeke Law Firm, we only get paid if we win your case.

 What Is Maximum Medical Improvement?